Elixeum/blog/_posts/2022-05-31-how-we-fail-postgresql-extensions-surprise.md

 ![So it begins](https://i.pinimg.com/originals/af/68/d2/af68d2d9baebbdf26c2cea10e087c048.gif)

 ## Extensions are lost
-Dropping the `public` schema also drops the all-created extensions inside it.
+Dropping the `public` schema also drops the every created extension inside it.
 And as we use `public` schema to store all global extensions for all services using `search_path = "service-ID", "public"` that means ALL services now lost access to most important functions like `uuid_generate_v4()` to generate UUIDs for our items in the database.

 > We use UUID v4 (GUID if you want to) as the primary globally unique key for records that needs ID.
 It still has some cons and prons - but leave this for another post 🙂